How to Give Yourself a Spa-Level Facial at Home

 Now that you’re done, it’s time to bring back the glow.
 Use a hydrating sheet mask to plump up the skin and achieve that post-facial glow.
 Apply your juiciest sheet mask and use a Jade roller to massage it in.

 Once you’re done with the sheet mask, remove it and keep massaging the leftovers using the roller.
-It’ll help with absorption, depuffing, and lymph drainage.
+It’ll help with absorption and de-puffing.
 Remember, masks are the most fun part of giving yourself a facial at home.

-Try binge-masking or colorful masks to make things different from a regular boring skincare routine.
+So try binge-masking or applying colorful masks to make things different from a regular skincare routine.
 Again, no rush!
-Lie down, close your eyes, or start singing.
-Take your time with it and focus on relaxing.

 Additionally, gel masks and hydrogel under-eye patches go really well with this step.
 Your skin is fresh as a daisy, so hydrating products really amp up your glow.